The Importance of Project Management Credentials

 Whether you are in project, program, or portfolio management; construction management; or project execution, this could be an ideal program for you if you are looking for career development opportunities to enhance your knowledge and skill sets in managing large, complex projects.

 Because project managers are in high demand in numerous industries, a graduate certificate in project management can help prepare you for a variety of positions, including:

 - project manager or assistant project manager

 - project change management analyst

 Continue Your Education with a Master's in Project Management

-In addition to being an excellent stand-alone credential, all of the courses in the 12-credit Graduate Certificate can be applied toward the 30-credit Master of Project Management degree, if you apply and are accepted into the master's program.
-If you choose to complete the certificate before the masters, a separate application is required.
+In addition to the graduate certificate being an excellent stand-alone credential, all of the credits earned for it can be applied toward the 30-credit Master of Project Management degree, if you apply and are accepted into the master's program.
+If you choose to complete the certificate before the master's, a separate application is required.

 "PMI" and "PMBOK" are registered marks of Project Management Institute, Inc.